 The Corporate Governance Committee currently consists of three members.
-R. Hector MacKay-Dunn, Q.C.
-(Chair of the Corporate Governance Committee) and Erik Koudstaal are considered independent in accordance with NI 52-110.
-Elmer Stewart is not considered independent under NI 52-110 as Mr. Stewart is an executive officer of the Corporation.
+R. Hector MacKay-Dunn, K.C.
+(Chair of the Corporate Governance Committee) and is considered independent in accordance with NI 52-110.
+Elmer Stewart and Mark Brown are not considered independent under NI 52-110 as Mr. Stewart and Mr. Brown are executive officers of the Corporation.